cambiatus/learningpath/english/learningpath.md

 <p align="center"><img src="assets/logo-cambiatus.png" alt="Cambiatus" height="25"/></p>

 # <p align="center">Learning Path</p>
-**We are delighted that you are interested in creating your social currency using Cambiatus.**
+**We are delighted that you are interested in creating your social currency using Cambiatus!**

 Our coin co-design process starts with a mindset change.
 To be able to design complementary currencies, we need to re-signify what money is, what success is, and imagine new organizations.